 Source: American Academy of Dermatology.

 The experts at Affiliated Dermatology are available to discuss sun protection and skin cancer prevention and treatment.
-Contact us and schedule your annual full body skin screening today.
+Don’t hesitate to contact us and schedule your annual full body skin screening today.